For studying Norwegian, Books and courses are not the only things you should always pay attention to.

 How far is he willing to go to attain freedom?

 Well, I guess you will need to watch to find out.
-If you want to see a prison escape, this is the film to watch.
+This is the film to watch if you want to see a prison escape.

 6. Pinchcliffe Grand Prix (1975)

-This talkie is a motion-animated sports adventure that displays the story of a brilliant mechanic.
-Unfortunately, the idea of his racing car gets stolen by his ex-colleague.
+This talkie is a motion-animated sports adventure that tells the story of a brilliant mechanic.
+Unfortunately, his former colleague stole the idea for his racing car.

-To take revenge, he is on a mission of creating an even better design.
-Based on the characters of a book series by a Norwegian cartoonist, the film satisfies the inner child in you.
+To take revenge, he is on a mission to create an even better design.
+Based on the characters from a book series by a Norwegian cartoonist, the film satisfies your inner child.

-The easy vocabulary in the movie will help even the children to understand.
+The simple vocabulary in the movie will help even children understand.

-The film is best suitable for beginner-level Norwegian language learners.
+The film is best suited for beginner-level Norwegian language learners.

 7. Elling (2001)

-Based on Ingvar Ambjornsen’s 1996 novel Blood Brothers, Elling is one of the three Norwegian films ever nominated for an academy award.
+Based on Ingvar Ambjornsen’s 1996 novel Blood Brothers, Elling is one of the three Norwegian films to be nominated for an Academy Award.

-The movie gives a glimpse of the good life through comedy scenes and splendid performances.
+The movie shows the good life through comedy scenes and splendid performances.

 Elling, a 40-year-old, has lived his entire life with his mother.